stevecallear/pram/README.md

 [![codecov](https://codecov.io/gh/stevecallear/pram/branch/master/graph/badge.svg)](https://codecov.io/gh/stevecallear/pram)
 [![Go Report Card](https://goreportcard.com/badge/github.com/stevecallear/pram)](https://goreportcard.com/report/github.com/stevecallear/pram)

-`pram` provides a lightweight messaging framework using AWS SNS/SQS and Google Protobuf with convention based infrastructure creation.
+`pram` is a lightweight messaging framework using AWS SNS/SQS and Google Protobuf with convention based infrastructure creation.

 ## Publisher
 `Publisher` publishes messages to the appropriate topic.
 The topic ARN is resolved using the `PublisherOptions.TopicARNFn` function.
 A `Registry` instance can be used to resolve/create infrastucture by convention.